-We had conflicting advice about planning versus action: some advised us to hold our ground and not to do anything until all the thinking had been done and the processes were in place, while some valuable thing from my perspective said to get something done as soon as possible to start building our profile and a track record.
-We opted for somewhere in the middle.
+We had conflicting advice about planning versus action: some advised us to hold our ground and not to do anything until all the thinking had been done and the as possible to start building our for somewhere in the middle.
 We gave Colin Bowen, our development lead, permission not to rush to action until we were sure our position was correct.